TinyRave/Libraries/README.md

 ### Adapter.js

-This script is prepended to every TinyRave track for communication between the track's web worker instance and the TinyRave host.
+This script is prepended to every TinyRave track to allow communication between the track's web worker instance and its host.

 **Import with:** _This is included in every track by default._